 Private Hong Kong Food & Walking Tour

-I’m absolutely obsessed with Hong Kong cuisine, and I really think it’s one of the most important parts about visiting this city!
-If you only have two days in Hong Kong, then the BEST way to try the best local food is this Hong Kong food tour!
+I’m absolutely obsessed with Hong Kong cuisine, and I really think it’s one of the most important parts of visiting this city!
+If you only have two days in Hong Kong, then the BEST way to try the tastiest local food is this Hong Kong street food tour!

-This private three-hour tour is absolutely fantastic, and you’ll treat your taste buds to 10 delicious Hong Kong tastings.
+This private four-hour tour is absolutely fantastic, and you’ll treat your taste buds to several delicious Hong Kong tastings.
+To top it all off, you’ll have a local guide by your side telling you all about the city.

-You could also check out this 3-Hour Kowloon Food Tour for another local experience of markets, stalls, and much more!
+You could also check out this 2-hour walking tour in Hong Kong Central for another local experience of food, history, culture, and much more!

 Visit the Man Mo Temple

-One of Hong Kong’s most iconic temples and important Buddhist sites, no visit to the city would be complete without a quick pitstop at the Man Mo Temple.
+As one of Hong Kong’s most iconic temples and important Buddhist sites (alongside Lantau Island’s Tian Tan Buddha statue), no visit to the city would be complete without a quick pit stop at the Man Mo Temple.
 It’s truly stunning, and there are nearly 13,000 gilded ceramic statuettes inside that will certainly leave an impression.

 Take the Star Ferry To Kowloon

 While there are several different transport options between Hong Kong Island & the Kowloon Peninsula, the best and most scenic way is going to be the budget-friendly Star Ferry.
-It’s a Hong Kong must, and you’ll get some really cool views Victoria Harbour from the boat.
+It’s a Hong Kong must, and you’ll get some really cool views of Victoria Harbor from the boat.

-Step aboard the fabulous double-decker “Shining Star” ferry, a beautiful re-creation of the ferries that plied Victoria Harbour in the 1920s.
-Relax and enjoy the magnificent view while sipping a cup of fine coffee in an air-conditioned, on-vessel cafe or soak up the sun on the open decks while enjoying the cooling sea breezes.
+The fabulous double-decker Star Ferry, nicknamed “Shining Star,” is a masterful recreation of the ferries that were used in the 1920s.
+On board, you can sip on a cup of coffee or soak up the sun on the open decks while enjoying the refreshing sea breeze.

 The Temple Street Night Market & Ladies Market

-Both the Temple Street & Ladies Night Market are within walking distance of each other, and will provide a fantastic stroll through mesmerizing neon lights.
+Both the Temple Street Market & Ladies Market is within walking distance of each other and will provide a fantastic stroll through mesmerizing neon lights.

-“As the Temple became a major social meeting point hawkers and street vendors provided food and small items to the people who gathered outside the temple.
-This became a regular market in the 1920’s, but as the area became more built up the hawkers were pushed away from the temple itself.”
+At first, the Temple Street Market was a popular social meeting spot at which hawkers and street vendors sold food and items to the people socializing outside the temple.
+It has been a regular market since the 1920s, but hawkers and vendors were forced away from the temple as the area got more and more developed.

 Choi Hung Estate Basketball Court

 Now this might not be for everyone, but this spot is perfect for people looking for an epic Instagram post!
 Hong Kong is truly a photographer’s playground, and the Choi Hung Estate has become quite a popular spot.
-I went there for an hour or two one morning, and had a blast taking heaps of photos (and people watching everyone trying to get the perfect Instagram)!
+I went there for an hour or two one morning and had a blast taking heaps of photos (and people-watching everyone trying to get the perfect Instagram shot)!

-If this sounds like something you’d be interested in, read this article about “How to Find Choi Hung Estate Basketball Court in Hong Kong for some more inspiration/ useful information.
-This is definitely one of my favorite spots mentioned in my 2 days hong kong itinerary!
-It really is cool to see in person :-)
+If this sounds like something you’d be interested in, read this article on finding Choi Hung Estate Basketball Court in Hong Kong for some more inspiration/useful information.
+This is definitely one of my favorite spots mentioned in my Hong Kong 2-day itinerary!
+It really is cool to see it in person.

 Garden Hill, Shek Kip Mei

-This is another amazing playground for photographers and would be an excellent decision to come here during the day, or during golden hour/sunset.
-Even if you’re not into photography, the views here are absolutely stunning, and the hike to the top (while a bit strenous) only takes around 15-minutes.
+This is another amazing playground for photographers, and it would be an excellent decision to come here during the day or during the golden hour/sunset.
+Even if you’re not into photography, the views here are absolutely stunning, and the hike to the top (while a bit strenuous) only takes around 15 minutes.

-Take the public transportation to Sham Sui Po and follow Pak Tin Street going north.
+Take a bus or train from any Hong Kong station to Sham Shui Po and follow Pak Tin Street going north.
 Make a left at the intersection with Berwick Street, and you should see a path that leads right up the hill.
 It might be a little hard for some to find, but it’s 100% worth it!

 Hong Kong Waterfront Promenade + Symphony of Lights